RafailAndreou/RafailAndreou/README.md

 ## About Me

 Ever since I was a teen, I've been captivated by the world of computers.
 It didn't take long for me to realize that I wanted to dive deep into the realm of computer science.
-At the age of 14, I took my first steps into programming, starting with the fundamentals, primarily focusing on Python with a sprinkle of HTML, CSS, and JavaScript.
+At the age of 14, I took my first steps into programming, starting with the fundamentals, primarily focusing on Python, HTML(NOT A PROGRAMMING LANGUAGE BTW),CSS(NEITHER CSS), and JavaScript.
 As I honed my skills, I ventured into the realm of C++, fascinated by its power and versatility.

 ## Exploring Cybersecurity